• Home

 To date, no long term epidemiological studies have been done looking at the health outcomes of people exposed to synthetic fields.
 There are many public health organizations warning about the known hazards posed by artificial playing fields.

-- The Children’s Environmental Health Center of the Icahn School of Medicine at Mount Sinai urges a moratorium on the use of artificial turf generated from recycled rubber tires.
+- The Children’s Environmental Health Center of the Icahn School of Medicine at Mount Sinai recommends natural grass fields and playing surfaces.

-- Toxics Use Reduction Institute (TURI) at UMass Lowell identifies organic natural grass as the safest alternative.
+- Lowell Center for Sustainable Production at UMass Lowell identifies organic natural grass as the safest alternative.

 - The Healthy Building Network also recommends organic natural grass fields as the lowest hazard choice for playing fields.